 Plaintiff’s liability experts included a collision reconstruction expert, a GPS expert, an audio-visual expert and a surveyor.
 Each Plaintiff presented their damages case and damages experts.
 At the closing arguments, by agreement, Attorney Jeffrey Beeler presented the joint liability closing for the Plaintiffs, with counsel for the other Plaintiffs also addressing certain aspects of the Plaintiffs’ liability case.

 Following deliberations, the Brockton Superior Court jury awarded a combined damages award of $36.5 Million, the largest verdict of 2019.
+According to verdict tracking by Massachusetts Lawyers Weekly, the verdict was the highest personal injury jury verdict in Massachusetts from 2019 through 2021.

 The attorneys at Heinlein Beeler Mingace & Heineman, P.C.
 [HBMHLaw] have extensive experience in personal injury cases involving serious injuries including wrongful death, brain injuries, blindness and serious spinal injuries.
 If a loved one has been hurt or killed due to the negligence or fault of another, please call for a free consultation.